O-Hahn/node-red-contrib-grovepi/README.md

 Sends data to GrovePi LcdRGB I2C-Device.

-The msg.payload should have separate keys.
+The <b>msg.payload</b> should have separate keys.
 If rgb is not set, the information will be the once configured with the node itself.

 ```
     text: <the lcd text>,